opulencephp/docs/routing.md

 $router->get("/users", "MyApp\\MyController@myMethod", $options);
 ```

-Https requests to `/users` will match, but non SSL connections will return a 404 response.
+HTTPS requests to `/users` will match, but non SSL connections will return a 404 response.

 <h2 id="named-routes">Named Routes</h2>
 Routes can be given a name, which makes them identifiable.
 This is especially useful for things like [generating URLs for a route](#generating-urls-from-code).
 To name a route, pass a `"name" => "THE_NAME"` into the route options: